Please lend your voice today!

 LG&E seeks to raise and restructure residential and commercial rates in regressive ways.

-LG&E filed another case with the Ky.
-Public Service Commission (PSC), seeking permission to raise and restructure its rates in regressive, anti-consumer ways.
-(Its sister utility, Kentucky Utilities, did, too.)
-If it has its way, all customers will pay high, mandatory service fees, just to be connected to its services, regardless of how much of those services we use.
+LG&E has filed another case with the Ky.
+Public Service Commission (PSC), seeking to raise and restructure its gas and electric rates in regressive, anti-consumer ways.
+(Its sister utility, Kentucky Utilities, sells power only and filed a similar case.)
+If this investor-owned monopoly has its way:

 Mandatory, fixed monthly "service fees" for residential and commercial customers would rise by 15%-20% and 11%-20%, respectively.* These charges don't vary with how much gas or power is used.
 Increasing fixed charges cuts customers' ability to manage their bills by conserving, as well as the paybacks on their investments into energy efficiency or solar power.